Radheshyam1234/Front-Connect-Backend/README.md

 1. Get followers and following Information
 1. View and Update Profile and Profile Picture
 1. Add, remove Comments, Reply on comments
+1. Socket-io connection for viewing user online or not